By Lucy Richardson, Editor

 8 Palma, Mallorca

-Palma’s year-round sunshine makes it a perfect long weekend break.
+Palma’s year-round sunshine makes it perfect for a long weekend break.
 Admire the magnificent Gothic cathedral and the adjacent Almudaina palace.
 Then wander the Old Town’s atmospheric streets, stopping for coffee and creamy ensaïmada (a popular pastry).

 Stay: Let the sea views restore you at Portixol.
 Borrow the hotel bikes and spin along the coastal promenade into central Palma, then cycle back for sunset cocktails by the pool.